 I emphasize technique, ear-training, and music theory to give each a student as well-rounded an experience as possible.

 Some of my students have "learning challenges" and I enjoy finding a way to share music with them.

 The atmosphere at Waterford Music Lessons is casual and friendly.
 I get to know the families of the students, and appreciate how complex it can be to make it to lessons every week.
 If given enough notice, I'm happy to reschedule a weekly lesson if I can.

 I'm not the teacher for everyone.
 I cannot develop concert pianists.
 But I can help anyone learn to read music, count beats, hear the changes, and find the joy of playing an instrument.

 I love meeting the students and getting to know their families.
 I've been a teacher for so long that kids are always coming up to my kids and saying "Hey, your mom used to teach me guitar!"
-I walk around town bump into parents of students, and exchange of greetings and well-wishing helps me feel like part of the community.
+I walk around town bumping into parents of students, and the exchange of greetings and well-wishing helps me feel like part of the community.

 Julia is amazing!
 Very patient and dedicated!